nautobot/nautobot/.github/ISSUE_TEMPLATE/bug_report.md

 -->
 ### Environment
 * Python version:  <!-- Example: 3.5.4 -->
-* NetBox version:  <!-- Example: 2.3.6 -->
+* NetBox version:  <!-- Example: 2.5.2 -->

 <!--
-    Describe in detail the steps that someone else can take to reproduce this bug using the current stable release of NetBox (or the current beta release where applicable).
+    Describe in detail the exact steps that someone else can take to reproduce this bug using the current stable release of NetBox (or the current beta release where applicable).
+Begin with the creation of any necessary database objects and call out every operation being performed explicitly.
+    If reporting a bug in the REST API, be sure to reconstruct the raw HTTP request(s) being made: Don't rely on a wrapper like pynetbox.
 -->
 ### Steps to Reproduce
+1.
+2.
+3.

 <!-- What did you expect to happen? -->
 ### Expected Behavior